 -Medicare HMO premiums

-- You can deduct expenses which you incurred in prior years (but after HSA) was established.
+- You can deduct expenses which you incurred in prior years (but after HSA was established).

 These rules make the HSA an interesting strategy for saving for future medical costs.
 There’s a strong argument to be made for contributing to an HSA even before you max out your 401(k)- though we recommend maxing both out.

-Now that you are getting hang of this, let’s think about the implications of the withdrawal rules.
+Now that you are getting the hang of this, let’s think about the implications of the withdrawal rules.
 You can keep records of your unreimbursed medical costs for years after you first start your HSA and if the time comes and you need some extra cash, you can make a tax-free withdrawal.
 If you fear you are behind in your retirement savings, this is a way to boost savings in a tax-deferred, tax-free vehicle, and at the same time, keep your options open!
 In retirement you can use the HSA for Medicare premiums, LTC premiums, as well as costs not covered by Medicare.
 It doesn’t get better than that.

 Nothing comes without a few caveats, and this is no exception.
 Be careful that you keep good records.
 You can’t deduct the expenses AND use them for justification of an HSA withdrawal.
 That’s double dipping.
-Also beware that when you are Medicare age (65), you may not be eligible to contribute to a HSA any longer , if you enroll in Medicare Part A. Proceed with caution as you approach 65.
+Also beware that when you are Medicare age (65), you may not be eligible to contribute to an HSA any longer , if you enroll in Medicare Part A. Proceed with caution as you approach 65.